vados-cosmonic/jco-typegen-repro/README.md

 > [!NOTE]
 > In a real project, inclusion of the generated folder is *required* for any "easy" TS interop/inclusion of necessary types.
 To that end you can observe the `*.tsconfig.json` files that make things work.:
+>
+> Another option is to link the paths directly, which we end up doing  option option is to link the modules directly

 At current it *seems* like the new method moves us a little further away from the goal of being able to easily import interfaces by name (the named modules that we were creating), which is more of a problem for guests than hosts, though code that works for *both* is also beneficial/a worthy sidequest.